Amazonia - Brown

-Details: One of the most recent additions to our hand painted wallpaper collections, ‘Amazonia’ is a contemporary interpretation of the 18th Century Chinoiserie designs for which our expertise is admired worldwide.
+Details: One of the most recent additions to our hand painted wallpaper collections, ‘Amazonia’ is a contemporary interpretation of the 18th Century Chinoiserie designs for which our

 The motif updates more traditional compositions of birds and flowers for a vivid ‘Tropical’ variation, created in collaboration with Edgardo Osorio, founder and creative director of luxury footwear brand Aquazzura.

 Referencing existing designs from de Gournay’s collections such as ‘Sans Souci’: a luxuriant garden scene inspired by certain Chinese wallpapers at Chatsworth House, not to mention exotic elements visible within many historic painted papers throughout the 18th century, the subject matter is combined with eclectic source material of Osorio’s own, from 19th century botanical illustrations to floral artworks by contemporary painters.

 The resulting ‘Jungle’ depicts a dazzling array of exotic flora and fauna amidst lush palms and banana leaf plants.
 Toucans, Lovebirds, Parrots and Macaws (varieties of bird not previously used within our collections) fill a landscape of decorative flair alongside jewel toned serpents, ornate butterflies and swinging monkeys.